 Congratulations on your campaign victory.
-My fellow Virginians and I have signaled our support for you and your views on what our children need.
+My fellow [state citizens, i.e. Virginians] and I have signaled our support for you and your views on what our children need.
 Ensuring that our children are safe and cared for after school is a top priority for me.
-I’m not alone; an independent poll found that 80 percent of Virginia voters are concerned about the amount of unstructured time that children have, and 72 percent feel that afterschool programs are essential for their communities.
+I’m not alone; according to America After 3PM, 84 percent of parents support public funding for afterschool programs and 72 percent feel that afterschool programs are essential for their communities.

-Despite this clear consensus, more than a third of young people in our state are alone after school.
+Despite this clear consensus, [XXXX] young people in our state are alone after school.
 These children are not only at unsafe and at risk—they are also losing out on important learning opportunities.
 For their sake, I urge you to invest in afterschool programs during your term in office.
 Afterschool programs keep kids safe, help working families and inspire learning.

-I hope you will consider the Virginia Partnership for Out of School Time (VPOST) as a resource to you in your new role.
+I hope you will consider the [state afterschool network] as a resource to you in your new role.
 We would be delighted to connect you and your staff with local afterschool and summer learning programs to conduct site visits to see firsthand the critical roles that afterschool programs are playing for our children, youth and families in our state.

 Again, congratulations on your victory!
-We look forward to working with you to help keep Virginia’s youth safe and engaged in learning during the hours after school.
+We look forward to working with you to help keep [state]'s youth safe and engaged in learning during the hours after school.

 [your phone number]